LiuElvin/eBay_ML_Challenge/README.md

 - Essentially every topic introduced during this project was new to me.
 I initially wasn't familiar with Machine Learning at all.

-- I learnt a lot of Python code, specifically those relating to Machine Learning libraries like PyTorch, Wandb, and HuggingFace.
+- I learnt a lot of Python code, specifically those relating to Machine Learning libraries like PyTorch, Wandb, and Hugging Face.

 - I gained increased familiarity with Neural Networks and their corresponding hyperparameters for tuning.